I Feel Empty: When A Lack Of Meaning Is Something More Serious

 Is it your job that is leaving you unfulfilled?
 You may have what others consider a good job, and you may make plenty of money to support your lifestyle.
 Or you may really have a job that few would consider good.
 Either way, you can feel discontent.
 Because we spend so much time at work, an unsatisfying work life can really take a toll on our overall satisfaction with life.
 Again, once you recognize the cause, you can make a plan to take back your enthusiasm.

-Maybe you can take classes to learn a new skill so that you can eventually move on.
+Maybe you can take classes to learn a new skill so that you can eventually change careers and move on.
 Or maybe you can find hobbies outside of work that give you fulfillment.
-Another possibility is that it is your work relationships that are not satisfying and you feel alone and secluded.
+Another possibility is that it is your work relationships are not satisfying and you feel alone and secluded.
 If that's the case, it may be time to find a workplace where you can meet new people, start taking an interest in your current job's social activities, or find friends outside of work who can fill that void.

 Another possibility is that you've given up hope on having the body you want or feeling healthy.
 Some health issues cannot be fixed, and when that is the case, you may need to seek therapy to overcome your feelings of emptiness while living with your disease or disability.
 But if you can do something about the issue, making a plan and taking the first steps may be all you need to regain enthusiasm in your life.
 Don't give up on yourself.
 You are the only one who can create meaning for yourself.
 No one else can give it to you.